LTD: “Own” and “Any” Occupation

 Difference between own and any occupation

-For example; the insured is a cab driver who suffers a hand injury that inhibits them from driving safely.
-Under an “Own occupation” definition they would be liable for disability since they can’t perform the essential parts of their job.
+For example, pretend the insured is a cab driver who suffers a hand injury that inhibits them from driving safely.
+Under an “Own occupation” definition they would be liable for disability since they can’t perform the essential parts of their own job.
 However, if they were covered by a “Any occupation” policy, it wouldn’t be as simple.

 “Any occupation” will only give benefits when the insured is unable to work in any occupation that they’re reasonably qualified for, based on education or previous experience.
 Sticking with our taxi cab example, if the driver had 10 years of previous work experience as a fast food manager, his injury would have to be assessed according to the daily activities in that field as well.
 If his hand injury only prevented him from gripping a steering wheel properly and not from coordinating restaurant workers, he could potentially be refused compensation.